Ensure you have completed all the steps in the following documents before continuing:

 This one

-block is providing the main logic for this dataflow.
+ifblock is providing the main logic for this dataflow.
 It is evaluating the RWIS light level and setting the message to be displayed on the DMS for either low or regular visibility.
 The rest of the dataflow takes this output, sends it to the DMS over serial, and publishes the DMS state upstream.

 Most dataflows can be broken down logically to an “input-logic-output” cycle.
 It can be helpful to keep this in mind when trying to understand more complex dataflows.
 You may have also noticed that data-oriented dataflow blocks (usually used for input and output) are red while logic and operations blocks are orange.

-section, drag String Operations > Split
+Blocks section, drag String Operations > Split to the editor workspace Dataflow section

 ;

-field to the split input
+output field to the split input field

-section, drag Table Operations > Page
+Blocks section, drag Table Operations > Page to the editor workspace Dataflow section

-to table-page
+tablePage to table-page

 1

-field to the table-page input
+output field to the table-page input field

-section, drag Logic > Stop Watch
+Blocks section, drag Logic > Stop Watch to the editor workspace Dataflow section

-to table-row-loop
+stopwatch to table-row-loop

 true